Weddings

 We are fairly open about musical selections and music may be sacred or secular.
 However, we reserve the right to refuse certain music if we feel that it would be inappropriate for a church setting.

-Can we Decorate?
+Can we decorate?

 You are free to decorate most of the sanctuary, the narthex, and fellowship hall as you see fit, provided that you take care not to damage anything (no nails, tacks, etc.).